Top 10 Books

 Year: 1993

-Growing up, I devoured Wilbur Smith’s adventure novels - they were my gateway to historical fiction and page-turners.
-Picking just one was incredibly difficult, Birds of Prey and ‘Shout at the Devil’ come close, but River God edges it for me.
-Set in ancient Egypt during the Hyksos invasion, it’s Smith at his best - sweeping historical drama mixed with adventure, romance, and intrigue.
-The story is told through the eyes of Taita, a eunuch slave who’s cleverer than everyone else in the room, and his devotion to his mistress Lostris drives the entire epic.
-Smith’s Egypt feels vivid and alive, and the scope spans decades.
-It’s the first in his Egyptian series, and probably the only one you need to read.
+Growing up, I devoured Wilbur Smith’s adventure novels - they were my gateway to historical fiction.
+Picking just one was genuinely difficult; Birds of Prey and Shout at the Devil both came close, but River God edges it.
+Set in ancient Egypt during the Hyksos invasion, the story is told through Taita, a eunuch slave who’s cleverer than everyone else in the room, and his devotion to his mistress Lostris drives the whole thing.
+Decades of scope, Smith’s Egypt feeling lived-in throughout.
+It’s the first in his Egyptian series and probably the only one you need.

-💬 Favorite Quote
+💬 Favourite Quote

 Sometimes it is best for men not to attempt to interfere with destiny.
 Our prayers can be answered in ways which we do not expect and do not welcome